 Recognizing the need to avoid prejudice, provincialism, and cultural and linguistic chauvinism, this course explains the complexities of the Islamic world, clarifies many misconceptions, and examines the tremendous contributions of Muslims in the sciences, literature, and other areas of life.
 It also examines the position of women in Islam and in modern Muslim societies, and corrects the many misconceptions about Muslim women that are prevalent in the United States.
 Cross-listed as CORE 140.

-WMST 155 - Women in American Society (3)
+WMST 155 - Introduction to Women's Studies (3)